Belcarra/pi_zero_connected/README.md

 The *Raspberry Pi Zero* running Raspbian can use *Networking over USB* to connect to the Internet via a Windows or Mac OS system.
 This allows for very low cost use of the a headless Pi Zero, effectively the cost othe Pi Zero, SD card and USB cable.

-The use of the Gadget USB Device is not difficult to configure, but is not normally supported by the initial Raspbian install without modification to the ext filesystem created on the SD card, and that is difficult to do in Windows or Mac OS.
+The use of the Gadget USB Device is not difficult to configure, but Gadget configuration is not normally supported by the initial Raspbian install without modification to the ext filesystem created on the SD card, and that is difficult to do in Windows or Mac OS.

-This project implements a preflight configuration step done via the boot file system (which is accessible to Windows and Mac OS) to setup a configuration step that can configure the Gadget Device Definition during the initial (aka first boot) of the Raspbery Pi.
+This project implements a preflight configuration step done via the boot file system (which is accessible to Windows and Mac OS) to setup a configuration script that will configure the Gadget Device Definition during the initial (aka first boot) of the Raspbery Pi.

 The goal is to automatically set up *Networking over USB* using a Gadget Device.

 This allows a Pi Zero (for example) to be used for headless operation with a network connection through a desktop system without having to modify the Pi Zero system configuration after booting.
 Additionally a USB Composite configuration is implemented that includes both an networking